NEW MEXICO BOWL - Wyoming vs Fresno State ALBUQUERQUE, NM

 Rutgers has been putting up billboards in Florida touting its program to recruits for the past few years; now the Scarlet Knights will make their first-ever bowl trip to the Sunshine State.
 It will be a virtual home game, though, for Central Florida, which should bring plenty of fans to Tropicana Field.

-R+L CARRIERS NEW ORLEANS BOWL - Middle Tennessee State vs Southern Miss NEW ORLEANS, LA
+R+L CARRIERS NEW ORLEANS BOWL - Middle Tennessee State vs Southern Miss

 Dec.
 20, 8:30 PM ET